 EDITOR’S NOTE: The Nation believes that helping readers stay informed about the impact of the coronavirus crisis is a form of public service.
 For that reason, this article, and all of our coronavirus coverage, is now free.
 Please subscribe to support our writers and staff, and stay healthy.

-Also: we’ll talk about the Republican senators who say paid sick leave for people with the coronavirus will “make workers lazy”—that’s what Ron Johnson says, he represents Wisconsin, and we’ll talk about that with our man in Madison, John Nichols.
-John also examines everything that went wrong with Tuesday’s elections, and talks about what we must do to ensure there’s no postponement of the November election.
+Also: We’ll talk about the Republican senators who say paid sick leave for people with the coronavirus will “make workers lazy”—that’s what Ron Johnson says.
+He represents Wisconsin, and we’ll talk about that with our man in Madison, John Nichols.
+John also examines everything that went wrong with Tuesday’s elections, and talks about what we must do to ensure that there’s no postponement of the November election.

 And we’ll also talk about the Kushners and the coronavirus: Jared has been working in some unusual ways, and there’s also virus news about Ivanka and Don Junior.
 Amy Wilentz reports—she’s our Chief Jared Correspondent.

 Subscribe to The Nation to support all of our podcasts: thenation.com/podcastsubscribe.